ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 Roles may also include modules and other plugin types in a directory called ``library``.
 For more information, please refer to :ref:`embedding_modules_and_plugins_in_roles` below.

 Directories ``defaults`` and ``vars`` may also include *nested directories*.
-If your variables file is a directory, Ansible reads all variables files and directories inside in lexicographical order.
+If your variables file is a directory, Ansible reads all variables files and directories inside in alphabetical order.
 If a nested directory contains variables files as well as directories, Ansible reads the directories first.
 Below is an example of a ``vars/main`` directory:

 .. code-block:: text